rubel75/fold2Bloch-VASP/README.md

 If you find the results usefull and publishable, we will appreciate citing the following papers:
 * O. Rubel, A. Bokhanchuk, S. J. Ahmed, and E. Assmann "Unfolding the band structure of disordered solids: from bound states to high-mobility Kane fermions", [Phys.
 Rev. B **90**, 115202 (2014)](http://olegrubel.mcmaster.ca/publications/2014/Rubel_PRB_90_115202.pdf).
 * V. Popescu and A. Zunger "Effective Band Structure of Random Alloys", [Phys.
 Rev. Lett. **104**, 236403 (2010)](https://journals.aps.org/prl/abstract/10.1103/PhysRevLett.104.236403).

+### License

+fold2Bloch is free  software: you can redistribute  it and/or modify it under the  terms of the GNU General Public  License as published by the Free Software Foundation, either version  3 of the License, or (at your option) any later version.

+fold2Bloch is  distributed in the hope  that it will be useful, but WITHOUT   ANY  WARRANTY;   without  even   the  implied   warranty  of MERCHANTABILITY  or FITNESS  FOR A  PARTICULAR PURPOSE.
+See  the GNU General Public License for more details.